-Initial B ox for Consent

-CM Policy referenced above; I have read this ECM Policy;

-and I have or will discuss this ECM Policy with my Ch

-d in Sections I, II and III of the ECM Policy, I authorize

-Christ UMC to communicate electronically with my Ch nild using this contact information:

-Child's Name: Date of Birth: / /

-Child's Street Address: City/State/Zip:

-Child's Email Address: City/State/Zip:

-Child's Home Phone Number(s):

-Child's Cell Phone:

-Other:

-Box 2, A. This can include group messaging.
+CM Policy referenced above; I have read this ECM Policy; and I have or will discuss this ECM Policy with my Ch d in Sections I, II and III of the ECM Policy, I authorize Christ UMC to communicate electronically with my Cl nnd using this contact information: Child's Name: Date of Birth: / / Child's Street Address: City/State/Zip: Child's Email Address: City/State/Zip: Child's Home Phone Number(s): Child's Cell Phone: Other: Box 2, A. This can include group messaging.
 Box 2, B. This can include individual messaging.

-church officiated social media to communicate with my Box 3.A.
-I understand that to review or receive officiated social media, I must have an account social media.
-I also understand that communicalso fans or followers of that social media.
-Box 4, Video Meetings.
-As contemplated in Section Vin Video Meetings.
-Box 4.A.
-I want to receive an advance communication by Meeting takes place.
-Box 5.
-I certify that I am a parent or legal guardian of the control of the Child, and that I sign on the Child's beha of my signature.
-If I want to rescind this Consent, I will not take effect until it is received by Christ UMC. we public communications with my Child on Christ UMC at with that social media or become a fan or follower of that eations may be accessible or viewable by others who are of the Policy, I authorize Christ UMC to include my child function from Christ UMC to confirm when a Video the Child named above, that I am entitled to custody and lf.
-This Consent remains valid for two years from the date I inform Christ UMC in writing and that this rescission will

-Name of Parent or Guardian Completing this Form:

-Parent/Guardian's Email Address:

-Parent/Guardian's Home Phone Number(s):

-Parent/Guardian's Cell Phone:
+Box 3.
+Social Media.
+As contemplated in Sections II a and IV of the ECM Policy, I authorize Christ UMC to use church officiated social media to communicate with my we public communications with my Child on Christ UMC nt with that social media or become a fan or follower of that cations may be accessible or viewable by others who are also fans or followers of that social media.
+I of the Policy, I authorize Christ UMC to include my child in Video Meetings.
+Meeting takes place. unication from Christ UMC to confirm when a Video he Child named above, that I am entitled to custody and alf.
+This Consent remains valid for two years from the date 1 inform Christ UMC in writing and that this rescission will not take effect until it is received by Christ UMC. i inform Christ OMC in writing and that this rescission will not take effect until it is received by Christ OwiC.
+Name of Parent or Guardian Completing this Form: Parent/Guardian's Email Address: Parent/Guardian's Home Phone Number(s): Parent/Guardian's Cell Phone: Other: Parent/Guardian Signature: Date:/ - Parent/Guardian Name: Relationship:

-Other:

-Parent/Guardian Signature: Date:/

-Parent/Guardian Name: Relationship: